Local Government Elections

 Voting in local government elections is not compulsory in Western Australia, but all local electors are strongly encouraged to vote.

-Postal voting election packages are sent out to all electors the week commencing 15 September 2025.
+Postal voting election packages are sent out to all electors a month before the election.
 To be included in the count, ballot papers must be filled in and sealed as per the included instructions and either a) received via post by the election date, or b) deposited in the ballot box at the Shire Administration Centre by 6pm on election day.

 If you have not received a postal voting package in the period prior to any postal election, please come into the Shire Offices to obtain a replacement.